 Get Medical Attention

 Injuries from truck accidents tend to be very serious.
-If you have severe injuries that are dangerous or life-threatening, don’t delay getting emergency medical treatment right away.
-If you’re able to call to report the accident, you can also tell the police that you need an ambulance.
+If you have severe dangerous or life-threatening injuries, don’t delay getting emergency medical treatment right away.
+If you can call to report the accident, you can also tell the police that you need an ambulance.

 If you can, use your phone to take pictures of: